 We also provide access to a Zegami server which can be used to display or interact with a vast range of datatypes.
 You can see the current pages here or get in touch if you're interested in hosting your own datasets.

-All new users of the facility will be invited to an initial meeting to discuss the needs of the project.
-In most cases this will lead to an uncharged pilot study where the experimental feasibilty of the project is assessed.
+Prior to using the imaging facility, the CCI will arrange an initial meeting to discuss the needs of the project.
+In most cases this will lead to an uncharged pilot study where the experimental feasibility of the project is assessed.

 At this point, the user may wish to proceed with Induction and Training, whereupon they will be taught how to use the equipment.
 Staff will assist users until they are knowledgeable and competent at which point they will be allowed to use the facility independently.